 You go to the gym to train your muscles.
 You run outside or go for hikes to train your endurance.
 Or, maybe you do neither of those, but still wish you exercised more.
-Well, here is how to train one of the most important parts of your body: your brain.
+We spend so much time focusing on improving our body; shouldn’t you also focus on learning how to train your brain?

 When you train your brain, you will:

-- Avoid diseases that hit as you get older: no, thanks Alzheimer’s; you and I are not just a good fit.
+- Avoid diseases that hit as you get older.
+Think dementia and Alzheimer’s.

 The practice of both remembering events or things and then discussing them with others has actually been supported by brain fitness studies.
 Memory activities that engage all levels of brain operation—receiving, remembering and thinking—help to improve the function of the brain.